jetsonhacks/bootFromExternalStorage/README.md

 ## Scripts

 ### get_jetson_files.sh
-Downloads the Jetson BSP and rootfs for the Xavier Dev Kits.
+Downloads the Jetson BSP and rootfs for the Xavier/Orin Dev Kits.
 This script must be run on the host machine.

 ### install_dependencies.sh
 Install dependencies for flashing the Jetson.
 This script must be run on the host machine.

 ### flash_jetson_external_storage.sh
 Flashes the Jetson attached to the host via a USB cable.
 This script must be run on the host machine.
 The Jetson must be in Force Recovery Mode.
 The script prepares external storage attached to the Jetson, either NVMe or USB.
-Default is NVMe as both the AGX Xavier and Xavier NX
-Developer Kits have M.2 Key M slots which accept NVMe SSDs.
-For the Xavier NX, this flashes the QSPI memory on the Jetson module.
+Default is NVMe as the Orin and Xaviers have M.2 Key M slots which accept NVMe SSDs.
+For the Xavier NX and Orin NX, this flashes the QSPI memory on the Jetson module.
 ```
 Usage: ./flash_jetson_external_storage [OPTIONS]
   No option flashes to nvme0n1p1 by default